sahithyandev/s2/src/content/docs/computer-organization-and-digital-design/combinational-logic/01-introduction.md

 #### Shorthand of POS

-If the order of the variables in the truth table is agreed upon, the SOP notation can be shorten.
+If the order of the variables in the truth table is agreed upon, the POS notation can be shorten.

 - Order of the variables is fixed